 Broadbent's filter model

-In 1953, a psychologists named Cherry found an effect called the "cocktail party effect" where participants could pick out words from a bunch of noise they heard.
-This was interesting, because this means we can filter the information we hear after we hear it.
+In 1953, a psychologist named Cherry found the "cocktail party effect," where participants could pick out words from a bunch of noise they heard.
+This was interesting because this means we can filter the information we hear after we hear it.

-Broadbent said the sensory information entered the brain, and we filter out what is unnecessary, or unwanted, and store the rest in working memory so we can use it.
+Broadbent said that sensory information enters the brain, and we filter out what is unnecessary or unwanted and store the rest in working memory so we can use it.
 A bottleneck is commonly used to help explain this model - we can only let so much information into our working memory at a time.
-We just have to choose what is important.
+We have to choose what is important.

 Treisman's attenuation model

-Anne Treisman was actually one of Broadbent's students.
+Anne Treisman was one of Broadbent's students.
 She continued his model and filled the problems with her attenuation model.
-Attenuation is the process of turning up or down the intensity of information, similar to adjusting a volume knob.
-That is exactly how her model works too, that we can turn up our attention to something and lower our attention to other things.
+Attenuation is turning up or down the intensity of information, similar to adjusting a volume knob.
+That is exactly how her model works, too: we can turn our attention to something and lower our attention to other things.

 The Invisible Gorilla experiment supports Treisman's attenuation model.
 In this experiment, participants are asked to watch a video of people throwing a basketball around.
-The goal is for them to count how many times the basketball is passed.
-However, halfway through the video a man in a gorilla outfit walks between the basketball players.
+The goal is for them to count how often the basketball is passed.
+However, halfway through the video, a man in a gorilla outfit walks between the basketball players.
 Most viewers don't even notice the gorilla.
-They turned down the gorilla, and up the basketball.
+They turned down the gorilla and continued to focus on the basketball.

 Metacognition

-One of the most important developments in cognitive science about metacognition is the Self Fulfilling Prophecy.
-The Self Fulfilling Prophecy is a phenomenon in which a person has an expectation about themselves, and by just having the expectation, the outcome is more likely to happen.
+One of the most important developments in cognitive science about metacognition is the Self-Fulfilling Prophecy.
+The Self-Fulfilling Prophecy is a phenomenon in which a person expects themselves, and by just having the expectation, the outcome is more likely to happen.

 Another very important aspect of metacognition is meditation.
 Mindfulness Meditation is a mental exercise in which you try to not think about anything.
 Doing so seems to increase the grey matter in the brain, along with other positive benefits, such as: